ethanhann/redisearch-php/docs-src/indexing.md

 $this->add($document);
 ```

-DocBlocks can (optionally) be used to type hint field property names...
+DocBlocks can (optionally) be used to type hint field property names:

 ```php-inline
 /** @var BookDocument $document */